 Return To Your Soul

-The aim of this blog post is to guide you to heal your deepest wounds – and reconnect with your soul.
+This blog post aims to guide you to heal your deepest wounds – and reconnect with your soul.

 We’ll enlist the help of a powerful myth, The Descent of Inanna.
 It’s over 5,000+ years old – but still absolutely relevant.

 Then, as a gift to you, I have recorded a guided ritual, tagged below, that you can follow to complete your own descent in the footsteps of Inanna.
-This has the potential to be absolutely transformational.
-It was a key turning point in my life.
+This has the potential to be transformational.
+It was a critical turning point in my life.
 Let’s jump in!

 The Nagging Voice

-I fully believe in the power of positivity, but I’d hate to do you the disservice of only sharing that side of the story.
+I wholeheartedly believe in the power of positivity, but I’d hate to do you the disservice of only sharing that side of the story.

 Things aren’t rosy all the time – and if it seems that way, something is amiss.

-In my own healing journey, I tried a range of ways to feel better.
+In my healing journey, I tried a range of ways to feel better.
 I tried to be happier.
-I tried to release my pain.
+To release my pain.
 To ‘let it go’.
-To cover it all up with affirmations.
+And cover it all up with affirmations.

 But it didn’t do the trick.
 There was still a nagging voice.
 Reminding me, “something is off“, “something doesn’t feel right.”
 It wanted me to REALLY look in the mirror.
 Of course, I didn’t want to look.
 Have you been here?

 If you’re like me, you’ll avoid the nagging voice because it’s scary and inconvenient.
 It’s easier to medicate and deny.
-You can drown her out with wine, shopping, chocolate, a false smile.
+You can drown it out with wine, shopping, chocolate, a false smile.

 You know something is wrong.
-You just don’t want to confront the truth.
+But you don’t want to confront the truth.

-But that voice is desperate to get unstuck.
-It wants to clear stagnant energy.
-It wants you to face the red flags.
+That voice is desperate to get unstuck.
+It wants to clear stagnant energy and force you to face the red flags.
 It’s telling you that a part of your life isn’t working.
 Your inner flame is flickering out.
 You’re starting to get ill.

 It’s not trying to depress you.
 Ultimately, it wants you to be happy.
 That nagging voice is a part of you.